 - The last three (3) months of bank statements for all of your accounts.

 - Any paperwork regarding lawsuits, garnishments, foreclosures, or repossessions.

 Usually, only those people you choose to tell.
-While bankruptcy filings are a matter of public record, most of people are not searching for it.
+While bankruptcy filings are a matter of public record, most people are not searching for it.
 If you’re worried about people knowing about your financial difficulties, don’t tell anyone, and they likely won’t find out.
-After all, it’s really no none of their business.
+After all, it’s really none of their business.

 If you are married, you can file an individual bankruptcy case without your spouse.
 While there is almost no additional cost for a spouse to join in a bankruptcy case, there is no requirement that they also file.